 A care chair is more than just a chair.
 It impacts all areas of the user’s life.

 Mental wellbeing is often overlooked when focusing on someone’s physical health.
 However, investing in the right care chair can benefit both.

 There may be features that do not seem clinically necessary initially but can still be worth investing in.

 For example, if someone is supported properly in their chair but their head cushion blocks their view from others it can lead to feelings of exclusion and decreased engagement.

-Here are some more examples of extras we find have direct impact on client’s quality of life:
+Here are some more examples of extras we find have a direct impact on a client’s quality of life:

 - Electric action: Allows users to operate the chair and change their position independently.
 This increases independence, which boosts mood and helps people retain abilities and functions for longer.